 This inflammation has been shown to be especially damaging to the heart, causing problems like endocarditis, stroke, blood clots, heart attacks, and even heart disease.
 In fact, the same strains of bacteria found in your mouth have been found inside the plaques that line your arteries.

-This is why at West Ryde Dental Clinic we are committed to keeping your gums healthy!
+This is why at My Local Dentists West Ryde we are committed to keeping your gums healthy!